ozovalihasan/forms-helpers/README.md

 In this project, the following actions are done;

 - Created and migrated a User model with :username, :email and :password
-- Created HTML form to add a new user or to edit any user
+- Built HTML form to add a new user or to edit any user
-- Created form with form_tag and form_for helpers
+- Refactor form by using form_tag and form_for helpers

 ## Built With